bigdatagenomics/adam/docs/architecture/schemas.rst

 -  The *Genotype* schema represents a genotype call, along with annotations about the quality/read support of the called genotype.
--  The *NucleotideContigFragment* schema represents a section of a contig’s sequence.
+-  The *NucleotideContigFragment* schema represents a section of a contig's sequence.
--  The *Variant* schema represents a sequence variant, along with statistics about that variant’s support across a group of samples, and annotations about the effect of the variant.
+-  The *Variant* schema represents a sequence variant, along with statistics about that variant's support across a group of samples, and annotations about the effect of the variant.

 The bdg-formats schemas are designed so that common fields are easy to